mar10/persisto/README.md

   But if your data model is more like a table with hundredth's of rows, a responsive database backend may be a better choice.

-- Asynchounus operations and potential conflicts
+- Asynchronous operations bear the risk of potential conflicts.
+  There is currently no builtin support for resolving those.

 # HOWTOs

-### Arrays
+### Storing Arrays

 Arrays are only a special form of plain Javascript objects, so we can store and access them like this: